UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Research_Workstations_How_to_Launch.md

 * Go to the Google Cloud Console: To start, go to the Google Cloud Console, which is the web-based portal for managing your Google Cloud resources.
 You will need a Google account to access the console.

-* Create a Project: If you do not already have a project in the Google Cloud Console, create one by clicking on the “Select a Project” drop-down in the top navigation bar and clicking “New Project.”
+* On the “Select a Project” drop-down in the top navigation bar select the project you want to launch in.

 * Navigate to Compute Engine: From the console home page, click on the hamburger menu in the top left corner and select “Compute Engine” from the list of services.